matt-langston/fractal_governance/README.md

 ### DataFrame of Member Leaderboard

-Inspect the first few rows of the member leaderboard DataFrame based on accumulated consensus Rank.
+Inspect the first few rows of the member leaderboard DataFrame based on accumulated level.

 ```python